 2.3 Historical Development and Milestones

 The need for communication has been one of humanity's most complex evolutionary dimensions.
 Communication in humans is not only about sharing units of information.
 Fundamentally, what makes this species of mammals different from the rest is that humans share meanings to manage their relationships and generate impacts on behaviors.
 Some theorists propose that public relations have roots in this basic human need.
-The history shows different uses, from Acta Diurna as political propaganda in Ancient Rome to the uses of the Catholic Church in the 17th century to cope with the emergence of alternative forms of Christianity (Theaker, 2016).
+The history shows different uses, from Acta Diurna as political propaganda in ancient Rome to the uses of the Catholic Church in the 17th century to cope with the emergence of alternative forms of Christianity (Theaker, 2016).

 Although public relations go back to time immemorial, the professional history of the modern discipline is closely related to the growth of companies in the world (Myers, 2020).
 The importance of public relations as an organizational tool emerged from the professionalization of production models, the emergence of mass media together, and the growth of an increasingly urban, literate, and consumer society.
 Public relations appeared to sustain positive coexistence relations and restore the goodwill of companies in a community (Gower, 2008).